-This course will focus on the variety of delivery models for services within the ABA model.
-Areas of focus will include the behavioral models of development disabilities, treatment of autism, organizational behavior management, school psychology, sports psychology, and education.
+This course will focus on conducting behavior analytic assessments in order to identify targets for behavior change programs.
+Additionally, the class with cover the variety of delivery models for services within the ABA model.
+Areas of focus will include the behavioral models of developmental disabilities, behavioral medicine, treatment of autism/developmental disabilities, organizational behavior management, and education.
 Principles and research in each area will be addressed and participants will employ a variety of strategies from each area in the course assignments.

-Prerequisite: ABA 0710
+Prerequisites: ABA 0710